Farming/Nature

 The bright color of these gorgeous maples along Sheldon Street by the high school was nicley captured by the photographer three years ago.
 No matter what year, it gets us in the autumn mood.

 Recently, I had a chance encounter with a wildlife biologist in the woods.
 It was on par with meeting a rock star, and I briefly lost my ability to speak, which is something my family has been wishing for.
 I hung on her every word as she talked about migratory birds and habitat until eventually her narrative turned towards rabbits.
+Most of the rabbits we see in these parts are eastern cotton tailed rabbits.
+They were introduced in the 1800s and have multiplied as rabbits are known to do.
+They have done so at the expense of the native New England cottontail.

 Looking south down the Connecticut River from the Windsor Locks Canal Bike Trail, a beautiful spot to walk, bike, bird-watch or sit on one of the many benches and enjoy the view.